SovereignCloudStack/k8s-cluster-api-provider/README.md

   This is how we call sonobuoy for our CI tests.

 * You can use `cilium connectivity test` to check whether your cilium CNI is working properly.
-You will have to add two rules to the security group `k8s-cluster-testcluster-cilium` though to allow for the NodePorts to be accessible.
-As these ports are created dynamically, this is not preconfigured.
+You might need to enable hubble to get a fully successful result.

+## Supported k8s versions

+As of 3/2022, our tests cover 1.19.latest ...
+1.23.latest.
+All of them pass the sonobuoy CNCF conformance tests.

+We default to latest OCCM and cinder CSI from git, as the old included versions do only work until 1.21.latest.

 ## etcd leader changes